s6juncheng/s6juncheng.github.io/_pages/about.md

 {% include base_path %}

 I'm a researcher interested in machine learning for biomedicine.
 I'm currently a research scientist at NEC labs.
+I will join DeepMind as a research scientist this June.
 I did my PhD at the Technical University of Munich (TUM) with [Julien Gagneur](https://www.in.tum.de/gagneurlab/home/) on computational biology.
 I was also a visiting student with [Anshul Kundaje](https://sites.google.com/site/anshulkundaje/Home) at Stanford.
 I did a research internship at Amazon on contextual bandits for personalized recommendations.
 As a master student, I worked with [Christoph Dieterich](http://dieterichlab.org/) on circRNAs in Ageing at the Max Planck Institute for Biology of Ageing and [Maria von Korff Schmising](https://www.mpipz.mpg.de/von_korff) on circadian clock of flowering time control at the Max Planck Institute for Plant Breeding Research.